 The NHDES Public Pool and Spa Program (RSA 485-A:26-27) was revised significantly by the state legislature in 2019 for the express purpose of increasing the public’s health and safety.
-At last count, the program has over 1,300 registered public bathing facilities scattered around the state that are operated by towns, campgrounds, recreational camps, hotels and condominium complexes.
+At last count, the program has over 1,300 active public bathing facilities scattered across the state that are operated by towns, campgrounds, recreational camps, hotels and condominium complexes.

-The revised program is designed to ensure that existing and future facilities are properly maintained, constructed and operated by expanding the state’s ability to provide support to their owners and the public.
-Changes to the Pool and Spa Program will be part of a phased implementation, which is scheduled to occur from 2020 to 2022.
+The revised program is designed to ensure that existing and future facilities are properly designed, constructed, operated and maintained by expanding the state’s ability to provide support to their owners and the public.
+Changes to the Public Pool and Spa Program will be part of a phased implementation, which is scheduled to occur from 2020 to 2022.